 Call if you are getting bites midday in shade, if larvae show in a fountain you thought was sealed, if a new French drain turned a corner into a marsh, or if someone in the home is immune compromised and wants a written plan before guests arrive.
 Those are reasonable triggers for a visit sooner than the next generic holiday.

-April decks prove that mosquito season is a calendar story, not a thermometer dare.
 Pair quick homeowner water checks with a professional tick and mosquito program when your property has real edge habitat or a packed guest list, and you buy back evenings without promising impossible zero bite nights.
+The May yard edge mosquito and tick priority quiz helps when you are unsure whether dusk bites or wood line ticks deserve the first hour of attention.